Integrative Career Development

 At Mitchell College, we go well beyond the internship or co-op experience to create “pathways to employment” that begin in the very first semester and become progressively more complex and engaging every academic year!
 We work with successful businesses and organizations in Southeastern Connecticut to create these pathways, which include tours, job shadows, professional mentoring, rotational internships, and valuable professional projects to build students’ resumes and expand their professional network.

-At Mitchell, both faculty members and Integrative Learning staff help students connect to the opportunities that are right for them.
+At Mitchell, both faculty members and Integrative Career Development staff help students connect to the opportunities that are right for them.
 From résumé writing and interview practice in Sophomore seminar, to participation in the Workforce Recruitment Program, to one-on-one support matching students to our dynamic partner sites, the process is guided, allowing students to explore the professional world confidently.

 International experiences expand your global perspective, strengthen your interpersonal and independent living skills and enhance your résumé.
 An international experience might be right for you!
 Consider your unique goals, your abilities and your limitations when exploring international opportunities.
 What do you hope to gain from the experience?
 How much support will you need to live, study or work abroad?

 Some international opportunities are available through Mitchell College.
 For example, the Field Studies in Ecology class has traveled to the Bermuda Institute of Oceanographic Research and the Hospitality and Tourism Department has sent a student to Les Roches in Switzerland.
 Stay connected and watch for opportunities as you journey through your academic program at Mitchell College.

 At Mitchell, we support your individual interests in every way we can.
 Whether you want to study, volunteer, work or intern abroad, we can introduce you to organizations that can make your dream a reality.
 Most international programs and organizations have associated fees, but they coordinate the challenging part for you: travel, housing, language, excursions and more.
 Contact the Office of Integrative Career Development to learn more or plan your semester abroad!